syeda-f/OrbitLens-Space-Intelligence-Console/README.md

 # OrbitLens-Space-Intelligence-Console
-OrbitLens is a web app that turns dry technical PDFs into interactive space mission dashboards.
+OrbitLens is a web app that turns dry technical satellite log PDFs into interactive space mission dashboards.